alexeimun/cobalt2git/README.md

 > ### Recomendations

->> The theme requires the powerline fonts to work fine in the terminal
+>> The theme requires the [Fira Code Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v1.1.0/FiraCode.zip) to work fine in the terminal